There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 Analog Inputs and Outputs

-The audio interface I/O can range from at least 1-2 to up to 18-20 inputs and outputs, sometimes even more.
+In my experience, an audio interface’s I/O can range from at least 1-2 to up to 18-20 inputs and outputs, sometimes even more.

 If You’re Recording From Your Microphone or a Single Instrument